-My son Barclay, is 3 1/2 years old.
-He has a speech delay, ADHD and ASD.
-We spend a ton of time reading, playing games, swimming, playing outside and doing a lot of activities to help boost him in his lagging skills and one of those activities is using screen time.
+My son, Barclay, is 3 1/2 years old.
+He has a speech delay, ADHD, and ASD.
+We spend a ton of time reading, playing games, swimming, playing outside, and doing a lot of activities to help boost him in his lagging skills.
+And one of those activities is using screen time.
 Barclay is in Applied Behavior Analysis (ABA) therapy.
 One ABA strategy is to use what motivates children as a teaching tool.
 Barclay is super motivated by his favorite shows and characters.
-But rather than just use screen time as a reward, I transformed screen time in our home from being sedentary and passive, to being fully engaging and physically and cognitively interactive.
-Follow these steps and you can, too!
+But rather than just use screen time as a reward, I transformed screen time from sedentary and passive to thoroughly engaging and physically and cognitively interactive.
+Follow these steps, and you can, too!

-First you’ll need an area to store what I call “interactive bins”.
-I took over a closet downstairs near the living room.
+First, you’ll need an area to store what I call “interactive bins.”
+I used a closet downstairs near the living room.
 You could also use a cabinet in your kitchen.
 I purchase all our bins from the Dollar Tree.
 They have a wide assortment of sizes and shapes and all for a dollar!
-Then for every, and I mean every, show or movie your child is motivated by make an interactive bin.
-I labeled each of Barclay’s bins by printing off images from google.
+Then for every, and I mean every, show or movie your child is motivated by making an interactive bin.
+I labeled each of Barclay’s containers by printing off images from google.

-In the bin put any figurines or toys your child has that are from that movie or show or that resemble characters or items.
-If they don’t have anything that works it’s time to go shopping.
-I use Amazon, Goodwill, Target, Ebay and thrift stores for really good deals.
+In the bin, put any figurines or toys your child has that are from that movie or show or that resemble characters or items.
+If they don’t have anything that works, it’s time to go shopping.
+I use Amazon, Goodwill, Target, eBay, and thrift stores for terrific deals.
 I also make items for our interactive bins.

 Barclay loves the show “Looi” on Babyfirst TV.
-I went on YouTube and pulled up each episode and took a screen shot of each character then pasted them in word, printed them and laminated them.
-I purchased a fairly inexpensive laminator from Amazon, but you can also take items to office supply stores to have them laminated.
+I went on YouTube and pulled up each episode and took a screenshot of each character then pasted them in word, printed them and laminated them.
+I purchased a reasonably inexpensive laminator from Amazon, but you can also take items to office supply stores to have them laminated.
 He LOVES to pull out the “Looi” box and follow along with the show.

-He also loves a show “Color Crew”.
-I took screen shots of the blank coloring pages and the finished pages from the show on YouTube and laminated those and put them in a binder.
+He also loves the show “Color Crew.”
+I took screenshots of the blank coloring pages and the finished pages from the show on YouTube and laminated those and put them in a binder.
 He colors the pages along with the show then uses a magic eraser to erase and can color them again!
 He’s done this one so many times he has memorized the order.

 Another key component to this is for the child NOT to have free access to these interactive bins.
-For us this is HUGE.
-Because of Barclay’s severe language delay he needs multiple reasons a day to communicate.
-If he wants to watch Moana he has to ask me for the Moana bin.
+For us, this is HUGE.
+Because of Barclay’s severe language delay, he needs multiple reasons a day to communicate.
+If he wants to watch Moana, he has to ask me for the Moana bin.
 Sometimes I let him browse the bins in the closet.
-This gives him the opportunity to make choices.
-Also by the child not having free access to the interactive bins, they are super excited when they get one out.
+This allows him to make choices.
+Also, by the child not having free access to the interactive bins, they are super excited when they get one out.